Microsoft Copilot vs Obviously AI: Which is Better in 2026?

 Choose Obviously AI if you need:

-- ✓ Business analysts building predictive models without coding
+- ✓ Business analysts needing no-code predictive models from spreadsheet data

 Switching Between Them